 We’ve discussed this countless times but you get a much better deal on a smaller carrier than you do with the big guys.
 Especially considering that you get access to the exact same network infrastructure!

 While the big carriers are obviously better known that a lot of MVNOs (mobile virtual network operators; smaller carriers that use larger carriers’ networks), they’ve failed to keep their pricing competitive and rely on introductory offers and too often, fine print.
 Case in point, you’ll often have to add four or even five lines to an account before you get to the price that they initially advertise.

-Not only do you end the month with a hefty service bill, but by the time all the fees are tacked on, it can be bank breaking.
+Not only do you end the month with a hefty service bill but, by the time all the fees are tacked on, it can be bank breaking.

-This certainly doesn’t really sound like the best unlimited data plan to us, and it leads us into our next point.
+This certainly doesn’t sound like the best unlimited data plan to us, and it leads us into our next point.

 Big carriers don’t seem to care about their customers